 The Consultant shall provide the personal consultancy services of Cherie Frederico, and such other individuals as may be required for the Consultant to perform the Services, to Hull 2017 as required and as agreed with the Consultant as part of the Substance project (detailed below).

+Project: Aesthetica Film Festival (working title as part of Substance Festival from 29 November to 10 December 2017)

-Project: Substance (8-10 December) Working in partnership with Hull 2017, the Consultant will curate four programmes of films that look at new northern talent and the screenings will celebrate the next generation of filmmaking talent.
+Working in partnership with Hull 2017 and Hull Independent Cinema (HIC), the Consultant will curate four programmes of films that look at new northern talent and the screenings will celebrate the next generation of filmmaking talent.
 We will push boundaries and ask key questions such as “what does it mean to be northern?”
-In a globalised world what are the parameters of reginal identities?
+In a globalised world what are the parameters of regional identities?

 The screenings will also be accompanied with a panel discussion around these key themes to extend audiences’ understanding of the films and the wider context of northern European post-industrialised cities.